alexthehaszard/spongebob-ifier/README.md

 1. cd into the client folder

-2. run a web server using anything you want (i used python cause it's easy) on localhost:8000 (if you want to use a different address you have to change the address in the index.ts file so that it recognises your client)
+2. run a web server using anything you want (i used python cause it's easy) on any port.